-Moving into 2018, ICRR will now have over 250 volunteer doctors as part of its network.
-The Volunteer Doctors network is in partnership with UCD Centre for Emergency Medical Sciences MERIT 3 programme.
-These doctors respond in their own localities, either on foot or in their own vehicles, to serious life-threatening calls.
+Now in 2019, ICRR has over 237 Volunteer Doctors as part of its network.
+The Volunteer Doctors network is in partnership with UCD Centre for Emergency Medical Sciences under the MERIT 3 programme.
+These Volunteer Doctors who range from GP’s to Emergency Consultants respond in their own communities, either on foot, in their own vehicles or in one of our to serious life-threatening calls.
 The interventions these doctors can perform can be critical for the patients outcome.

 Rapid Response Vehicle Locations